courtneyburch/Ohio-Alleycat/README.md

 # Project Goals
 To conduct extract, analyze, and visualizYou e data related to adopted animals from Ohio Alleycat Resource.
 Questions to be answered include:
-- From what partner organizations do cats at OAR originate?
 - How do factors such as age, sex, or coloring, interact with adoption rates?
 - How do geographic factors such as zip code interact with adoption rates?